What are presets?

 Using presets makes website building a breeze.
-For example, the Gallery preset lets you choose between several pre-built variants to give your gallery a stunning look that fits to your style.
-Variants are just sets of options.
-You can narrow your preset to your needs by using the settings below.
+For example, the Gallery preset lets you choose between several pre-built variants to give your gallery a stunning look that fits your style.
+Variants are sets of options for a preset.
+You can customize the preset to your needs by using the settings below.

 Each preset does have a unique class (e.g. .preset-gallery-v3-default).
 When you add a preset to your website a new block of CSS will automatically be added at the end of the Custom CSS window.
-These include a couple variables that are the same as the ones inside the preset setting panel.
-Which means changing variables in each one will affect the other.
+The CSS code includes all settings that you have chosen in the preset setting panel on the left side.
+This means changing variables in either one will affect the other.

-In case you build two sections with the same preset, but want one to be different (e.g. a different amount of columns for desktop view) you can change the preset class and it will add a new CSS block under a new class name, so the settings of the former preset will not be altered.
+If you want to build two sections with the same preset, but want one to be different (e.g. a different amount of columns) you can simply change the preset class and it will add a new CSS block under a new class name, so the settings of the former preset will not be altered.